habitat-sh/habitat/components/hab/mac/README.md

-# Building a `hab` MacOS Binary
+# Building a `hab` macOS Binary

-As Habitat currently does not have first class support for the Mac platform, a pragmatic approach has been taken to build a `hab` binary for MacOS.
-This details the steps to build a release on MacOS.
+As Habitat currently does not have first class support for the Mac platform, a pragmatic approach has been taken to build a `hab` binary for macOS.
+This details the steps to build a release on macOS.
 It is also currently codified in [.buildkite/scripts/build_mac_release.sh](habitat-sh/habitat/.buildkite/scripts/build_mac_release.sh)

 ## Prerequisites